shanegibbs/dragon-gen/docs/rust-service-implementation.md

 ## Overview

-The ClanService has been moved to Rust, completely hiding the internal `Dragon` and `DragonClan` objects from the TypeScript/UI layer.
+The ClanService is implemented in Rust and completely hides the internal `Dragon` and `DragonClan` objects from the TypeScript/UI layer.
 This provides better encapsulation and ensures the UI can only interact with dragons through the service interface.

+For general information about the Rust backend architecture, see [rust-backend.md](rust-backend.md).
+For the service layer architecture, see [service-layer-architecture.md](service-layer-architecture.md).

 ## Architecture